Chi-teck/docker-lamp/README.md

 ```

 ## Xdebug
-Xdebug is switched off by default for performance reason.
+Xdebug is disabled by default for performance reason.
 Run the following
-command to switch it on before debugging.
+command to enable on before debugging.
 ```
 sudo xdebug on
 ```